ethereumdegen/eth-art-gallery/public/documents/matic.md

 #### Connecting to Matic
-In order to get started with Matic on the internet, your web browser will need to be able to communicate with the Matic nodes..
+In order to get started with Matic on the internet, your web browser will need to be able to communicate with the Matic nodes.
 If you are using a traditional Web Browser, simply download and install Metamask Plugin for this purpose.

 [https://Metamask.io](https://Metamask.io)